ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 1. Click `Add SSH Key`

 ### __Clone Forked Repository__
-Cloning is the process of copying a Git repository onto your local computer storage
+Cloning is the process of copying a Git repository onto your local computer storage.
+Everyone has to do this to work on code!

 1. Go to your team's newly forked repository
 <img src="{{ '/_assets/images/github_repo.png' | prepend: site.baseurl }}" alt="my_image.png :(">